The Galaxy Stellar Mass-SFR-Size Relation in EAGLE, TNG100, and Observations: Simulation data

 The EAGLE simulations have been shown to reproduce key observed galaxy properties and scaling relations. \citet{Furong2015} demonstrated that EAGLE galaxies exhibit a bimodal distribution in specific star formation rate (sSFR), with the SFMS evolving consistently with observations despite a modest offset of 0.2–0.5 dex.
 Furthermore, \citet{Furong2017} examined the galaxy stellar mass--size relation, defining size as the stellar half-mass radius, and found that the simulations agree with observations to within $\sim 0.1$ dex at $z < 1$ and $0.2$--$0.3$ dex at $1 < z < 2$.

 For this study, we take stellar mass, SFR and (three-dimensional) stellar half-mass radius $R_{\rm hsm}$ for each galaxy from the public data release\footnote{\url{https://icc.dur.ac.uk/Eagle/}} \citep{EAGLEteam2017,McAlpine2016}.
-In particular, the adopted mass and SFR were calculated within a 30 kpc aperture.
+In particular, the adopted mass, SFR and half mass radius were calculated within a 30 kpc aperture.
 For reliable measurements of galaxy size, we restrain our galaxy sample to only include galaxies that have stellar masses above $10^{9.7}M_{\odot}$, which corresponds to $\sim 3000$ stellar particles at the resolution level.

 The final EAGLE sample consists of 55,736 galaxies from 14 snapshots across the three investigated redshift ranges.
 A summary of the sample is provided in Table~\ref{tab:summary of samples>9.7 sims}.